Are you ready to design your personal SensaRoom? Let's get started!

 Before we meet, we'll send you our SensaRooms Survey.
 Your answers on the survey will help us get an idea of your needs and prepare for our consultation.
 Some of the questions may seem a little unusual, but there really is a method to our madness!

-The key to our unique, holistic approach is that both an occupational therapist and an interior designer will visit you in your home to assess your sensory needs, your goals, and the space you want to re-design.
-We'll also take pictures and measurements, and give you some preliminary ideas for your space.
+The key to our unique, holistic approach is that both an occupational therapist and an interior designer will visit you either in your home or on virtually to assess your sensory needs, your goals, and the space you want to re-design.
+We'll also get pictures and measurements, and give you some preliminary ideas for your space.
 Within two weeks from the day of the consultation, you'll receive a written assessment and proposal for your SensaRoom.

 Cost: $475 ($200 reservation fee; $275 due at consultation)